kabinja/mlops-stack/modules/mlflow-module/README.md

 ingress-controller-name | Used for getting the ingress URL for the MLflow tracking server|
 ingress-controller-namespace | Used for getting the ingress URL for the MLflow tracking server|

 The tracking URI is obtained by querying the relevant Kubernetes service that exposes the tracking server.
 This is done automatically when you execute any recipe.
-You can use the `mlflow-tracking-URL` output to get this value.
+You can use the `mlflow_tracking_url` output to get this value.

 However, you can also manually query the URL by using the folowing command.